investigaciongiis/human-devops/README.md

 ### 🔁 Resetting the Docker environment (SSL or other config errors)

-ℹ️ When to use this: If you started the stack with the wrong SSL files, an incorrect .env, or any other mis‑configuration, it’s usually faster to wipe everything and start fresh.
+ℹ When to use this: If you started the stack with the wrong SSL files, an incorrect .env, or any other mis-configuration, it’s usually faster to wipe everything and start fresh.

-⚠️ **Warning:** This command stops every container and removes all Docker volumes, deleting all data (database, uploads, etc.).
+⚠ **Warning:** This command stops every container and removes all Docker volumes, deleting all data (database, uploads, etc.).

 Run it **from the project root** (where docker-compose.yml is located):